MetaMask/core/docs/writing-controllers.md

 export class FooController extends BaseController< 'FooController',
   // ERROR:
-  // [tsserver 2344] [E] Type 'NftControllerState' does not satisfy the constraint 'StateConstraint'.
+  // [tsserver 2344] [E] Type 'FooControllerState' does not satisfy the constraint 'StateConstraint'.
   //   Property 'bar' is incompatible with index signature.
   //     Type 'string | undefined' is not assignable to type 'Json'.
   FooControllerState,